|Dates:||9 Sep 2017 - 5 Dec 2017|

 It's an unusual aire in that it has showers and even an heated swimming pool but no toilet.
 There is a community room with a TV set and a pool table which is all included.
 We walked to Laurenço beach which is only twenty minutes away, probably five minutes by bike.
 There are plenty of bars and restaurants on the doorstep so it's no problem to watch English football.
 A pint and a half of Super Bock was less than €3.50.

 We stayed for three days and would have stayed longer if there had been a loo.
-We tried and enjoyed a pub across the road called The Arcadia an d had a couple of good walks.
+We tried and enjoyed a pub across the road called the Arcadia and had a couple of good walks.
 We had our first rain since leaving the UK but it was mainly during the night.
+The last night we stayed on site to watch the Benfica vs United game.
+Jose's tactics got the job done with a 1-0 win with Rashford getting the winner from a free kick.
+Their young keeper stepping back into his own goal to catch the ball which crossed the line.

 Would visit the site again for a few days without hesitation, the heated pool was great and Val made good use of it.
 We quickly made friends with a few of the Brit's who were staying.
 Good site.